1. Home

 Even though it may not be necessary in your profession, it could be useful for your employer and for yourself to view your qualifications in relation to the Norwegian educational system.
 Having recognition of your qualifications may help you find a job, and will also put you in a stronger position in future salary negotiations.
 You can also use the recognition when applying for further education in Norway.

-Norwegian Agency for Quality Assurance in Education (NOKUT) offers two different types of recognition of education: automatic and ordinary.
+Norwegian Directorate for Higher Education and Skills offers two different types of recognition of education: automatic and ordinary.
 You can obtain automatic recognition of education in certain degrees from selected countries without having to submit an application.
-If you are not eligible for the automatic recognition, you can apply for the ordinary recognition, which usually has a turnover of around four months.
+If you are not eligible for the automatic recognition, you can apply for the ordinary recognition, which usually has a turnover of around six to eight months.